2019 Eastbourne International

 The 2019 Eastbourne International (also known as the Nature Valley International for sponsorship reasons) was a combined men's and women's tennis tournament played on outdoor grass courts.
 It was the 45th edition of the event for the women and the 9th edition for the men.
 The tournament was classified as a WTA Premier tournament on the 2019 WTA Tour and as an ATP Tour 250 series on the 2019 ATP Tour.
-The tournament took place at the Devonshire Park Lawn Tennis Club in Eastbourne, United Kingdom between 23 and 29 June 2019.
+The tournament took place at the Devonshire Park Lawn Tennis Club in Eastbourne, United Kingdom between 23 June and 29 June 2019.
+Taylor Fritz and Karolína Plíšková won the singles titles.